alexodavies/big-graph-dataset/docs/source/index.rst

 A few rules, demonstrated in `datasets/example_dataset.py`:
  - The datasets need at least a train/val/test split
- - Datasets should be many small (<400 node) graphs
+ - Datasets should be many small (less than 400 node) graphs
  - Ideally the number of graphs in each dataset should be controllable
  - Data should be downloaded in-code to keep the repo small.
 If this isn't possible let me know.
  - Please cite your sources for data in documentation - see the existing datasets for example documentation